EnviroThursday Spring 2026

 March 5, 2026

-Learn about the new Geothermal System on campus
+Learn About the New Geothermal System on Campus

-Speaker: Bryant Johnson, Midwest Mechanical Solutions
+Speakers: Bryant Johnson, Midwest Mechanical Solutions and Robert Ed, Darcy Solutions

 Working Productively Across Differences in Values: Exploring the Siting of Data Centers